FunkyE9th/NewTest/docs/ubuntu.md

 # Getting Started with Zephyr on Ubuntu 20.04

-To watch the video tutorial: Link to video coming soon.
+To watch the video tutorial: https://youtu.be/GaG0LkdsRbo

 This tutorial is based on the [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).
 The only difference is we added an extra step (i.e. see step 5 below) to install the nRF Command Line Tools.